cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 # Test Vectors {#test-vectors}
 {:numbered="false"}

-Test vectors cover the generation input shares and the conversion of input shares into output shares.
+Test vectors cover the generation of input shares and the conversion of input shares into output shares.
 Vectors specify the public and verification parameters, the measurement, the aggregation parameter, the expected input shares, the prepare messages, and the expected output shares.

 Test vectors are encoded in JSON.
 Input shares and prepare messages are represented as hexadecimal streams.
 To make the tests deterministic,